Northern Ireland Retail Movement Scheme: Labelling requirements

 Meat packed on sales premises

-This is meat which is prepared and packed before sale to a consumer, such as:
+This is meat that is prepared and packed before sale to a consumer, such as:

-• meat and animal origin products which are butchered on site, packaged and sold on the shop floor, like cuts of steak or lamb, fresh poultry or cuts of game
+• meat and animal origin products that are butchered on site, packaged and sold on the shop floor, such as cuts of steak or lamb, fresh poultry or cuts of game

-• meat products which are processed and packaged on site, like fresh mince products or burgers
+• meat products that are processed and packaged on site, such as fresh mince products or burgers

 • meat on supermarket deli or butcher counters where the product is packaged before sale